orvilledev/team-zac-scheduler/README_RENDER.md

 3. **Set Environment Variables**:
    - `DATABASE_URL` - From your PostgreSQL database (Render auto-provides this if linked)
    - `SECRET_KEY` - Generate a strong secret key
-   - All other environment variables as listed above

 4. **Link the Database**:
    - In your Web Service settings, go to "Environment"